e271828e/Flight.jl/docs/notes/design/framework_spec.md

-The views themselves are unchanged in meaning: own state (`x`, `m` from the flat buffer and mode stores; `z` from its store), own published signals (`y`, gathered from own table cells — `local_types` cells included alongside declared ports, locals existing precisely for this own-later-consumption read, [§11.2](#112-the-declaration-inventory)), inputs (`u`, gathered from foreign cells through the wiring's name binding), the clock (`t`, and `Δt` — see [§8.5](#85-multi-rate-tick-scheduling)), and scratch (`ws`, [§7.3](#73-discrete-state-modes-and-workspace)).
+The views themselves are unchanged in meaning: own state (`x`, `m` from the flat buffer and mode stores; `z` from its store), own published signals (`y`, gathered from own table cells — the declared ports, [§11.2](#112-the-declaration-inventory)), own private intermediates (`w`, handed down by the producing stage rather than gathered from anywhere — the one bundle field with no home at all), inputs (`u`, gathered from foreign cells through the wiring's name binding), the clock (`t`, and `Δt` — see [§8.5](#85-multi-rate-tick-scheduling)), and scratch (`ws`, [§7.3](#73-discrete-state-modes-and-workspace)).
 The signal table holds only *produced* signals, never